synopse/mORMot2/src/crypt/README.md

 ## Cryptography

-Those units implement hashing, message digests, encryption, and asymetric cryptography.
+Those units implement hashing, message digests, encryption, and asymmetric cryptography.

 They are written in a cross-platform way in mind, with a very efficient stand-alone version (using optimized pascal code and assembly), or via an external OpenSSL library.